ppklau/network_automation_lab/site/src/content/docs/part1/02-lab-setup.md

 | **Python** | 3.10+ | [python.org/downloads](https://www.python.org/downloads/) |
 | **Git** | any | [git-scm.com](https://git-scm.com/) |

-> **Linux only.** containerlab requires a Linux kernel.
-On macOS or Windows use a Linux VM or WSL2.
-Docker Desktop does not work — containerlab needs direct access to the host network stack.
+> **Docker Engine, not Docker Desktop.** The table above refers to Docker Engine running inside your Linux environment.
+Docker Desktop is a separate product designed for desktop use and is not required here.

 Verify your Docker install before proceeding: